Academics » Curriculum

 Semester | Grades 10, 11, 12; Credit: 1/2

-A hands–on introductory computer programming course.
-Students learn object-based coding for algorithmic thinking, beginning GUI.
+A hands–on introductory computer programming course in which students learn object-based coding for algorithmic thinking, beginning GUI.
 Introductory level learning in Python.
 This course benefits those students who are logical thinkers and who wish to learn fundamental programming techniques.
-It also provides a solid foundation for those considering additional computer programming or computer science courses.
-Offered only one semester.
+It also provides a solid foundation for those considering additional computer programming computer science courses.
+Offered only one semester.or

 Semester | Grades 10, 11, 12; Credit: 1/2